justinjohn0306/deepspeedpatcher/README.md

 ### Quick Environment Check

-Run these commands before starting to verify your setup:
+Run these commands before starting to verify your setup (these checks are performed by the tool on start-up):
 ```bash
 # Check Python version
 python --version